ec-europa/eubfr-data-lake/docs/cookbook/aggregation/projects-aggregation-by-location.md

 }
 ```

-You need a library to convert the geohashes from `key` into bounding boxes or points.
+You will need a library to convert the geohashes into bounding boxes or points.

 ### Result